fstarred/arcade-hacks/ffight/README.md

 Enemies and boss takes 0xC0 bytes size, so you can easily do a scan starting from the first index and decrease by 0xC0 for looking for the next one

 <a id="a-specialscenes"></a>
 ## Special scenes

-### Hero's preview and demo mode
+<a id="a-presentation"></a>
+### Presentation

 ![Guy](https://github.com/user-attachments/assets/bd76ddc4-09dd-4dfd-99c9-4e7b3f1924af)

 All these scenes occurs during demo mode.

-The below data is the Guy's movement's map that is used for his presentation that takes place in the subway 2 stage.
+The below data is the Guy's movement's map that is used for his presentation which takes place in the subway 2 stage.

 ```
    072200   0000  0012  0001  0013  0000  0022  0001  001D   ..........."....